Remarks By Deputy Secretary Shanahan at the Air Force Association's Ai

 MR. SHANAHAN: Let's see, I think I mentioned this to General Goldfein, the speech I wrote was 60 minutes long.
 So I took out all the carbs.
 I hope this is all protein.
 I'm going to try and do it in 20 minutes and then we're going to do Q&A. So here we go.

-I'm often asked about the transition to the Department with an undertone, is it what you expected?
-I tell people, it's like (AUDIO GAP) and asked about the transition to the department with an undertone, "Is what you expected?"
+I'm often asked about the transition to the Department with an undertone, “is it what you expected?”
 I tell people, "It's like breaking up with your longtime girlfriend and finding the love of your life."

 (LAUGHTER)